gevuong/aA-Games/data_structures.md

 #### What is a Binary Heap?

 - A complete binary tree that satisfies the heap ordering property (min-heap or max-heap).
-- Reminder: a complete binary tree is a tree
+- **Reminder**: a complete binary tree is a tree where every level of the tree is fully filled, except for the last level.
+If last level is filled, it is filled from left to right.

 - The **heap ordering property** can be of two types:
     - min-heap
         - value of each node must be greater than or equal to value of its parent